 Bed bolt covers

-Decorative brass bed bolt covers provide a finished appearance to beds.
+Decorative bed bolt covers provide a finished appearance to beds.
 Used to conceal bed bolts, these solid brass covers attach with a single pin enabling cover to easily swing out of the way when tightening or removing bed bolt.
 Brass covers are available in polished and antique finishes.